 North Carolina MBA Career and Job Outlook

-According to the Bureau of Labor Statistics website, there were about 175,970 management cadre jobs in North Carolina (May 2014).
-Of these, General/ Operations Manager jobs held the lion’s share.
-Business and Financial Operations jobs accounted for over 185,000 jobs during the same time period.
+According to the Bureau of Labor Statistics, there were about 180,470 management jobs in North Carolina as of May 2016.
+Of these, 53,770 were General and Operations Manager jobs.
+Business and Financial Operations jobs accounted for over 208,000 jobs during the same time period.

-Career website Glassdoor has named Raleigh, North Carolina as the No: 1 city in its list of best U.S. cities for jobs 2015.
-With over 24000 job openings, excellent job satisfaction and average salary that exceeds $50,000, Raleigh is the perfect place for you to begin job hunting.
-Burlington in NC made it to the Business Insider list of best cities for job seekers with its -6.7% unemployment rate, 17% job growth and 8% wage growth.
+The career website Glassdoor has named Raleigh, North Carolina as the number eight city in its list of best US cities for jobs in 2016.
+With over 34,000 job openings, excellent job satisfaction, and a median salary that exceeds $60,000, Raleigh is an ideal place to begin job hunting.
+Raleigh also holds the number one position on Business Insider’s list of best cities for job seekers.

 Listed below are the average salaries for various business occupations in North Carolina from America’s Career InfoNet:

 - Financial Analyst: $49,710 – $134,720

 - Financial Manager, Branch or Department: $78,130 – $208,000

 - Advertising and Promotions Manager: $60,560 – $181,860

 - General and Operations Manager: $57,390 – $208,000